dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ### Example: Uniswap tokenomics

 Uniswap is a DEX, it allows users to trade assets in a permissionless manner, as well as create trading pairs and provide liquidity to existing trading pairs.
-Uniswap released their token in Q4 2020 through an *airdrop*[<sup>[5]</sup>](#glossary).
+Uniswap released their token in Q4 2020 through an *airdrop*<a onclick="captureSection('#example-uniswap-tokenomics')" href="#glossary"><sup>[5]</sup></a>.
 The airdrop gave away 400 UNI tokens to each and every wallet that ever interacted with the protocol, whether the trade was successful or the transaction executing the trade failed.

 #### UNI token distribution

 ![](assets/UniswapTokenomics1.png)
+<figcaption><a href="https://uniswap.org/blog/uni" class="imageSource" target="_blank">Image source</a></figcaption>

 This, as far as tokenomics distributions go is alright, 60% going to the community is good.
 Uniswap is fairly recognized in the community so the proportion given to investors is not massive, 17.8% for investors is not ridiculous or excessive by any means when compared to other similar applications.

 This is the genesis allocation though, as more tokens are released on the market, the proportions will change slightly, but not significantly, therefore this chart is sufficient to describe the allocations.

 ![](assets/UniswapTokenomics2.png)
+<figcaption><a href="https://uniswap.org/blog/uni" class="imageSource" target="_blank">Image source</a></figcaption>

 The release schedule also seems quite standard.
 But as with any *new* token, we have to consider the possibility that inflation will exist until the full supply is out there, meaning that if demand for it does not rise, and there's not inherent mechanic to reduce supply or increase demand, the token will NOT perform well when compared to ETH or BTC.
 Again, if you're going to invest in a project, no matter how 'good' you perceive it, the investment may not be good enough because of inflation.
 Inflation is baked into new tokens, they need to eventually become fully diluted or have good mechanics before you should consider an investment in them.